Are hippies just people?

 After the aircraft stopped “I tore off my seatbelt and headed to the door of the plane.
 There was a stewardess (Gail Bunn, of St. Albert, Alta., also a survivor) banging on the door.
 She was freaked out.
 I shook her a bit and we both pushed on the door.

 “We walked out onto the snow.
 I was half dragging her.
 She was in shock.
-I wasn’t really shocked at all but I’m really coming down now,” he said in our conversation hours after the crsh.
+I wasn’t really shocked at all but I’m really coming down now,” he said in our conversation hours after the crash.

-“We walked about halfway from where the tail (which had split off from the aircrft) was to the runway (about 150 feet from the wreckage).
+“We walked about halfway from where the tail (which had split off from the aircraft) was to the runway (about 150 feet from the wreckage).
 Then I think I heard someone moan — a girl’s voice.
 She said something like “help me”.
 The stewardess wanted to turn back, but he grabbed her to prevent her from doing so.
 Then he left the stewardess and headed for the girl himself.

 “She was in a seat beside her mother in the snow.
 Her mother was dead.
 I unhitched her belt and packed her out.
 The stewardess still wanted to go back, but I kept saying “no”, I was afraid it would explode.
 We walked to the runway.
 A truck ploughed right through the snow then just came flying down the runway.
 I gave them the girl,” whom he learned later, was 11 years old.